 2. Activate these users to change their behaviour through incentives or deterrents.

-3. Engage these same users through an ongoing customer lifecycle management programme.
+3. Engage these same users through an ongoing consumer lifecycle management programme.

 4. Driving virality across the system to exponentially increase desired impact.